SuleimanFarah/sunpy/GSoC/2018/GSoC-2018-Yash-Jain.md

 """
 ```
 This function will work as a decorator and will have the following functionalities:-
-+ It will accept remote_url as an argument and download the file  from the `remote_url`
++ It will accept `remote_url` as an argument and download the file  from the `remote_url`
 + If there is a problem with the `remote_url` , it will use the `mirror_urls` to download the file.
 + It will also cache the downloaded data and add the function’s name to the cache.
 + It will verify the downloaded data with the provided hash.

 + If the file is already present in the cache, it will do nothing.
-+ The file will be saved in the directory  `$HOME/sunpy/data/file_name/…` and with the name of the file determined by the it’s SHA hash.
++ The file will be saved in the directory  `$HOME/sunpy/data/file_name/…` and with the name of the file determined by the it’s  hash.
 + Database of cache will be maintained in a JSON file.

 A glimpse of proposed cache database :